dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 ### Content
 The final section is the content section.
 Content tells Plaster what actions to take based on our parameters.

-First thing We needed to do was create our PSM1 and PSD1.
-For the psd1, I'm using the built in Plaster command of newModuleManifest.
-I have a generic PSM1 file that i use to load up my functions.
-I also want this included.
+First thing we needed to do was create our PSM1 and PSD1.
+For the PSD1, I'm using the built in Plaster command of newModuleManifest.
+For the PSM1, I have a generic template that i use to load up my functions.
 ```xml
 <newModuleManifest destination='${PLASTER_PARAM_ModuleName}.psd1' moduleVersion='$PLASTER_PARAM_Version' rootModule='${PLASTER_PARAM_ModuleName}.psm1' author='$PLASTER_PARAM_FullName' description='$PLASTER_PARAM_ModuleDesc'/>
 <file source='template.psm1' destination='${PLASTER_PARAM_ModuleName}.psm1'/>